-My why
+My Why

 My father died of AIDS in 1988, when I was 10 years old.
 At the time, little was understood about the disease and turmoil far beyond the medical aspects of HIV/AIDS were felt.
 My mother’s pursuit of higher education later in life, as a single mother, are formative memories for me, as was caretaking for her through two kinds of cancer.
 My son, my reason to be, has survived two near-death medical conditions.
 These experiences have shaped me and are the foundation of my passion to revolutionize healthcare.

-Career
+My Career Journey

 With my Master of Library & Information Science degree, I gained expertise in information research, management, policy, architecture, and technology’s impact on information.
 I focused my studies on the use and application of information in the non-traditional library settings and also focused my studies on various aspects of healthcare information.
 This focus continues to be a priority to me because I believe that the application of concepts rooted in library science are applicable and can benefit environments far beyond the library itself.